 document.body.append(new ShoppingList()); // add <shopping-list> element

-To use, import one of these pre-bundled es6 modules into your project:
+Import one of these pre-bundled ES6 modules directly into your project:

-This project is currently in BETA stage.
-Tip: A JetBrains IDE like WebStorm, PhpStorm, or IDEA will syntax highlight the html template strings.
+For the best development experience, use a JetBrains IDE like WebStorm, PhpStorm, or IDEA which will automatically syntax highlight the HTML template strings.

 xxxxxxxxxx